AlexSischin/WineQualityEvaluator/analysis/REPORT.md

 Still, model has a bias towards 5 and 6 grades, but that's because the data is unbalanced and model can't find a sufficient relation between properties of wine and its quality.

+We could try to build a DNN for red wine as well, but it's likely that red wine does not have a decent link between the properties we have and quality, as the white wine.

+Also, it doesn't make sense to apply transfer learning.
+Using transfer learning is similar to using more training examples.
+It could only help with high variance, but the variance of red wine model is excellent.